yegor256/blog/_drafts/spec.md

 need to repeat what it says, but there are a few very simple and very typical mistakes we keep making in our specs.
-I keep seeing them in our documents again and again, that's why decided to summaries.
-Twelve most critical and typical of them, from a programmer point of view, reading a specification document.
+I keep seeing them in our documents again and again, that's why decided to summarize.
+Here they are, twelve most critical and typical of them, from a programmer point of view, who is reading a specification document.

 <!--more-->